| | [p. 122] John S. Bak Suddenly Last Supper:

-Religious Acts and Race Relations
+Religious Acts and Race Relationsin Tennessee Williams's 'Desire'

 "'Welcome, my children,' said

 the dark figure, 'to the communion of your race!'"
+Nathaniel Hawthorne, "Young

-"What they think we going to
+Goodman Brown" "What they think we going to

+do eat 'em?"
 Lorraine Hansberry, A Raisin

-"My project is an effort to
+in the Sun "My project is an effort to

 avert the critical gaze from the racial object to the racial subject;